In the ten years leading up to today, I operated as a creative director at various design studios of global acclaim.

-Subscriptions: it is possible to meet every 4 weeks (with or without Reports).
+About subscriptions: It’s possible to meet every 4 weeks.
 Pricing would stay the same, but like this we can accomodate for steady progression.

-Please note: My collaborators receive full attention, which allows for a maximum of two Conversations + Reports per week.
+A note: My collaborators receive full attention, which allows for a maximum of one (1) Conversation + Report per week.